Comparing Grappling Mat Materials and Surfaces

 When choosing your grappling mats, the core material is essential, as you will want your flooring to not only provide the appropriate level of cushioning and shock absorption, but also the desired stability and firmness under your feet.

 Typically, grappling mats are available in between 1-2 inch thicknesses.
-If you plan to do a lot of throwing, thicker mats usually provide better shock absorption than thin mats.
+If you plan to do a lot of throwing, thicker mats provide better shock absorption than thin mats as a general rule.
 Some grappling mats, such as Greatmats Grappling MMA Mats 1-5/8 Inch, are even tested for fall heights and will give you an American Society for Testing and Materials (ASTM) fall height rating.

 PVC nitrile foams are the traditional material used for competition wrestling mats.
 They are the heaviest and most durable option of commercial mat and also the most expensive.
 This material is flexible enough to be double sided and still roll up for storage.